 Eleanora "Nonie" Long, 1870s.
 Image courtesy of Jane Aurell Menton.

 Three of Ellen Call Long's grandchildren with a goat cart at The Grove, ca. 1890.
 Photo courtesy of the State Archives of Florida.

-The income from these properties, combined with her entrepreneurial efforts, helped Long hold onto The Grove.
-Despite vigorous effort, she was eventually forced to sell much of the original property purchased by her father.
+Financial hardship forced Long to sell much of the property surrounding her residence at The Grove.
 By 1887, The Grove contained only 13 of its original 640 acres.

 902 N. Monroe., Tallahassee, FL 32303